theflakes/reg_hunter/README.md

 Note:
     If not run as an administrator some telemetry cannot be harvested.

+    Only logs that are matched by a hunt are printed out unless the --print or --explicite argument is used.

     An error log with tag of 'HiddenKey' will be generated if any registry key that fails to open is identified as a maliciously hidden key. e.g. Key path ends with a unicode null character.